Nokia techs up Down Under

 The agreement includes the creation of a collaborative innovation and training facility at UTS.

-“The successful implementation of IoT and the connectivity of potentially billions of devices will rely on the deployment of technologies such as enhanced 4G and high-speed, low-latency 5G,” Ray Owen, head of Oceania at Nokia, says.
+“The successful implementation of IoT and the connectivity of potentially billions of devices will rely on the deployment of technologies such as enhanced 4G and high-speed, low-latency 5G,” Ray Owen, head of Oceania at Nokia, says in a release.
 “Through this collaboration with UTS, we can share both our expertise and our technologies, and help drive Australia’s digital transformation.
 In turn, we will benefit from gaining even greater insight into how IoT can be applied to solve the real-world issues of our customers.”

 Nokia and UTS have worked together for more than 15 years.
 UTS is a key member of Nokia’s Australian graduate program.